7.3 Sport, youth fitness and physical activity

 - youth workers such as youth club leaders, children’s activity club leaders and after-school service leaders”.

-Physical Education, Physical Activity and Sport for Children and Young People A Guiding Framework (Department of Education and Skills, 2012) sets out the roles of different school stakeholders in promoting physical education, physical activity and sport (PEPAS).
+Physical Education, Physical Activity and Sport for Children and Young People A Guiding Framework. sets out the roles of different school stakeholders in promoting physical education, physical activity and sport (PEPAS).
 Each board of management should ensure that their school plan includes a PEPAS plan and that school partners (including the trustees/patron, parents and young people) are consulted about its content.
 It sets out a range of measures through which the principal can support the preparation and implementation of an effective PEPAS programme.
 Post-primary physical education teachers have the potential to act as a key reference point in the development and implementation of the PEPAS plan.
 All teachers and staff have a role in the promotion of a physical activity culture within the school.
 Young people should be encouraged to be active agents in their own learning when involved in physical education, co-curricular or community-based physical activities or sport.

 The National Sports Policy 2018-2027 includes that ‘All entities in our sporting community will be highly regarded for the quality of their staff and volunteers, their standards of governance, ethics and accountability, and their spirit of collaboration including with partners beyond the sporting sector’.